How to warm up your voice in the morning? ( Fast & Easy )

 In order to warm up your voice in the morning, your first task is to hydrate yourself.
 During the nighttime, we become somewhat dehydrated, not to a dangerous level but to a point where most of us are thirsty in the morning.
 This is normal as the body is working hard while we sleep and it is also using a lot of water, especially if it is digesting a salty dinner.
 The water will actually help you get the juices flowing in your throat which will help you eliminate the mucus and the phlegm.

 Just be careful not to drink anything too hot or too cold, as your vocal cords are not yet woken up so to speak and you wouldn’t want to irritate your throat first thing in the morning.
 My recommendation is to drink a cup of room temperature water.
-The problem is that most people drink coffee in the morning, which isn’t good for your singing voice, try to avoid anything with sugar or coffee in it, and stick to water.
+The problem is that most people drink coffee in the morning, which isn’t good for your singing voice, try to avoid anything with sugar or coffee in it and stick to water.
 If you want to know what are the best drinks for a singer then check out my recent article Best drink for singing voice? ( Top 13 drinks to help your voice ).

 Yes, you heard it right, yawning is a great way to open up your throat for the following warmup exercises.
 Some singers while they are sleeping actually clench their jaws fairly hard, while others will grind their teeth, although this is fairly normal even if you are not a singer.
 While I am sleeping I will grind my teeth, it not only sounds extremely annoying but my jaws tend to be fairly tight during the morning hours, but after I yawn a couple of times my jaw muscles tend to relax.